singnet/dev-portal/docs/ai-consumers/mpe.md

 ### Claiming your funds back after Expiration
 The Sender can claim the funds after the expiry date

 ```
 function channelClaimTimeout(uint256 channel_id);
 ```

 ## How the recipient Claims funds from the Channel
 With the following function, the recipient can claim funds from the channel

-ith the following function, the recipient can claim funds from the channel.

 ```
 function channelClaim(uint256 channelId, uint256 amount, uint8 v, bytes32 r, bytes32 s, bool isSendback)